dapr/quickstarts/6.functions-and-keda/README.md

 # DAPR, Azure Functions, and KEDA

 This sample shows DAPR being used with Azure Functions and KEDA to create a ployglot Functions-as-a-Service application which leverages DAPR pub/sub.
 In it, a Python function is triggered by a message created in an Azure storage queue.
-This function then publishes that message to the rest of the system.
-A C# function and a JavaScript function have both registered to receive this event and will process it accordingly.
+This function then interacts with Dapr to publish that message to two subscribers: A C# and Javascript function that receive the event and process it accordingly.

 ## Run the sample